Evolving Our Strategic Vision to Continuous Trusted Access

 3. Innovate on Signals and Controls

 In our pursuit of Continuous Trusted Access, we will be innovating on both the risk signal and control components of secure access.
 For signals, the plan is to develop new ways to detect and assess user context outside of traditional mechanisms like IP Address.
 One way is to use a user's Wi-Fi Fingerprint to intuit their working location and detect changes to that location when the Wi-Fi Fingerprint varies.
-This signal is a brand-new way to proxy location and patent-pending for Cisco Secure.
+This signal is a brand-new way to proxy location and patent-pending for Cisco Security.
 For controls, we are adding new access experiences like Verified Push to provide strong security in cases with higher risk detected.

-In an increasingly complicated world, Cisco Secure is building towards a future where organizations can realize the security ideals of zero trust without placing unnecessary friction on their users.
+In an increasingly complicated world, Cisco Security is building towards a future where organizations can realize the security ideals of zero trust without placing unnecessary friction on their users.
 We started this journey by delivering Passwordless authentication and we will continue by building more dynamic and continuous reactions to risk into our solutions.
 In the end, our goal is to help security teams be resilient and ready for anything.

 To learn more about our efforts, please visit the Continuous Trusted Access page – and if you would like to stay up to date regarding our product developments feel free to sign up for updates.